auryreyes/azure-nsg-network-protocols/README.md

 <h3>Step 2: Observe ICMP Traffic</h3>

-Wireshark is a network protocol analyzer that can be used to see packets being captured from a network connection.
-Find the Linux VM's private Internet Protocol (IP) address in Azure first before continuing.
-Find the Linux VM's private Internet Protocol (IP) address in Azure first before continuing.

 Internet Control Message Protocol (ICMP) is a network protocol that sends information about problems with network connectivity.

+**ICMP**
-In Wireshark filter for “icmp” traffic only by typing it in the green search bar.
-Retrieve the private IP address of the Ubuntu VM in Azure which is (10.0.0.5).
-In VM1 open up powershell and try to ping the private IP address.
-Observe the ping requests and replies within Wireshark.
+- In Wireshark filter for “icmp” traffic only by typing it in the green search bar
+- Retrieve the private IP address of the Ubuntu VM in Azure which is (10.0.0.5)
+- In VM1 open up powershell and try to ping the private IP address.
+Observe the ping requests and replies within Wireshark

 <p>
 <img src="https://i.imgur.com/Yqx7XvH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>